A note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$: Disjoint hypercyclic bilateral pseudo-shifts

-We are now ready to discuss a condition for bilateral pseudo-shifts to be disjoint hypercyclic.
+We are now ready to discuss a sufficient condition for bilateral pseudo-shifts to be disjoint hypercyclic.
 In \cite{CMS20}, they characterized disjoint hypercyclic unilateral pseudo-shifts on $\ell^{p}(\mathbb{N})$.
-We get a sufficient condition for bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ to be disjoint hypercyclic.
+Here we only give a sufficient condition for bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ to be disjoint hypercyclic.
 Before giving the theorem, we provide a useful lemma to prove the theorem.

 \begin{lemma}{ } Let $1\leq p <\infty$ and $N\geq2$.
-For each integer $i$ with $1\leq i \leq N$, let $T_{i}=T_{f_{i},w_{i}}$ be the bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ induced by the map $f_{i}: \mathbb{Z}\rightarrow \mathbb{Z}$ and the weight sequence $w^{(i)}=(w^{(i)}_{m})_{m\in \mathbb{Z}}$, and let $W^{(i)}_{m,n}=\prod^{n}_{v=1}w^{(i)}_{f^{v}_{i}(m)}$.
+For each integer $i$ with $1\leq i \leq N$, let $T_{i}=T_{f_{i},w^{(i)}}$ be the bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ induced by the map $f_{i}: \mathbb{Z}\rightarrow \mathbb{Z}$ and the weight sequence $w^{(i)}=(w^{(i)}_{m})_{m\in \mathbb{Z}}$, and let $W^{(i)}_{m,n}=\prod^{n}_{v=1}w^{(i)}_{f^{v}_{i}(m)}$.
 For integer $n,M\in \mathbb{N}$ and vectors $x_{1}$,...,$x_{N}$ given by $x_{i}=\sum^{M}_{m=-M}a^{(i)}_{m}e_{m}$ with $a^{(i)}_{-M}$,...,$a^{(i)}_{M}\neq 0$, there exists a vector $z\in$ span$\{e_{m}: m\in \mathbb{Z}\}$ such that

 and for each integer $i$ with $2\leq i\leq N$, we have

 where $\Gamma=\max\{\|x_{i}\|:1\leq i\leq N\}$, $W^{(i)}_{m,n}=\prod^{n}_{v=1}w^{(i)}_{f^{v}_{i}(m)}$ and $[M]=\{-M,...,0,...,M\}$ with $M\in\mathbb{N}$. \end{lemma}